chriswhong/awesome-mapbox-external-developer-resources/README.md

 # Awesome Mapbox External Developer Resources [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 > An awesome list of third-party developer resources to help you work with the [Mapbox](https://mapbox.com/) suite of location-based services, APIs, ADKs, libraries, and data.
-The Geocoding API allows you to search for addresses and places by name or coordinates.The Geocoding API allows you to search for addresses and places by name or coordinates.
+The Geocoding API allows you to search for addresses and places by name or coordinates.

 Mapbox is a location data platform that powers the maps and location services used in many popular apps.